xwu/xwu-swift-numerics/fp-part-2.md

 >
 > On 32-bit ARMv7, the vector floating-point (VFP) co-processor supports a
 > __flush-to-zero (FZ) mode__ for floating-point operations that is not
 > compliant with IEEE 754.
-When the FZ bit is set, operations that would
+When the FZ bit is set, which is the default,
-> otherwise return a subnormal value instead return zero.
-Meanwhile, the NEON
+> operations that would otherwise return a subnormal value instead return zero.
-> SIMD co-processor on ARMv7 always uses flush-to-zero mode regardless of the FZ
+> Meanwhile, the NEON SIMD co-processor on ARMv7 always uses flush-to-zero mode
-> bit.
+> regardless of the FZ bit.

-For iOS platforms, it is possible in C to clear the ARMv7 FZ bit using inline assembler; however, doing so has a negative effect on performance.
+For iOS platforms, it is possible to clear the ARMv7 FZ bit in C using inline assembler; however, doing so has a negative effect on performance.
 As Swift does not support inline assembler, it is not possible to disable flush-to-zero mode from Swift.